 Brick Calculator

-Use this free brick calculator to estimate whole bricks from wall face area, brick dimensions, mortar joint thickness, and waste percentage.
+Use this free brick calculator to estimate whole bricks from wall face area, brick face dimensions, mortar joint thickness, and waste percentage.

 All tools